 Question asked by an IIT JEE aspirant – “I made a timetable for JEE but I am not able to follow it.
-What are some tips to follow the time table?”
+How to manage my study time for JEE?”

 When I saw this question, I knew I had to answer it.
 I have been exactly where you are right now.
-During my JEE preparation, every time I felt like I wasn’t studying enough, I would get this drive of motivation and would sit down and create an extremely detailed scheduled time table with nothing unaccounted for.
+During my JEE preparation, every time I felt like I wasn’t studying enough, I would get this drive of motivation and would sit down and create an extremely detailed study time for JEE with nothing unaccounted for.

-But I never followed the time table for more than a week.
+But I never followed this for more than a week.
 I would give myself an arbitrary excuse for not following it.
-As a result, I never studied for JEE in an organised fashion for quite some time, until I figured out how to fix this.
+As a result, I never studied in an organised fashion for quite some time, until I figured out how to manage my study time for JEE.

-How to Follow a Time Table for JEE?
+How to Manage My Study Time for JEE?

 I am now going to tell you something that I wish someone had told me sooner, during my JEE preparation.

 Ready for the big secret?

 Here it is – Don’t plan a study time right away.